LAAC-LSCP/ChildProject/docs/source/introduction.rst

 -  Validate datasets (making sure that metadata, recordings and annotations are in the right place and format)
--  Convert your raw recordings into the desired format
+-  Perform pre-processing on the recordings (conversion, vetting, etc.)
--  Import raw annotations (from ELAN, Praat, csv, rttm from VTC and ALICE) into our standardized format
+-  Import raw annotations (from ELAN, Praat, csv, rttm from VTC/ ALICE/VCM) into our standardized format
 -  Sample segments of the recordings to annotate from a set of sampling algorithms
 -  Add clips to an annotation pipeline in Zooniverse, and retrieve the ensuing annotations
+-  Generate .eaf files to be annotated by humans

 Citing this work
 ~~~~~~~~~~~~~~~~